 Longer version: while the movie is very good, it’s like, “The Dark Knight” in that it piggybacks on the trends and motifs of other movies and stories to create a pretty damned good remix of the movies that just so happens to have one of the most well-known comic book characters as the protagonist.
 That’s not necessarily a criticism (and besides, at least James Mangold has experience, what with directing the, “3:10 to Yuma” remake with Russel Crowe), it’s just the way it is.
-It appears that the trick to making a damn good superhero movie that just so happens to be well-liked by critics is by stripping off the outlandishness of the comics and presenting the end result to the audience like a deboned salmon filet.
-Which…well, isn’t a bad thing, it’s just curious how Bryan Singer can make the X-Men outright mock the yellow and blue spandex of the source material in his first, “X-Men” directorial effort while this movie all but has Logan do a meta pox on Marvel for ever creating him and somehow actually hold up.
+It appears that the trick to making a damn good superhero movie that just so happens to be well-liked by critics is by stripping off the outlandishness of the comics and presenting the end result to the audience like a salmon filet.
+Which…well, isn’t a bad thing, it’s just curious how director Bryan Singer can make the X-Men outright mock the yellow and blue spandex of the source material in his first, “X-Men” directorial effort while this movie all but has Logan do a meta pox on Marvel for ever creating him and somehow actually holds up in comparison.

 My preceding paragraph probably breaks the rule of discussing the core movie as opposed to going on tangents about subjects I find to have similarities to it (like that’s ever stopped me before).
 But the hard truth is the movie has a lot of impact mostly because we live in a culture where characters like the X-Men are so well-known across different mediums.
 Which isn’t to say the movie doesn’t have some solid to great moviemaking chops.
 There are moments that play out like an imitator to the fatalism and politics of, “Hell or High Water”, followed by a sequence where Dafne Keen’s character Laura, Hugh Jackman’s Logan and Patrick Stewart’s Charles watch key scenes of the movie, “Shane” together in a hotel room, with this used as a potent callback by the movie’s end.
 And you know what?
 That’s fine.
 It’s just that one can’t help BUT approach the work as a cultural piece and not just as a movie.
 This is pop-culture, twisted, given a political edge and in some ways not too dissimilar to the infamous Warren Ellis-written comic series, “Ruins”.
 Thank fuck that the movie doesn’t feature The Hulk’s orc-like spawns from the, “Old Man Logan” comic series, however.